Kajmany/rapidrule/ProjectStory.md

 ## Motivation

 There is a missing middle in security software.
-Between consumer-quality antivirus which is unsuitable for business usage, we've identified a chasm before the dizzyingly-complex enterprise security solutions.
+We've identified a chasm between consumer-quality antivirus which is unsuitable for business usage, and the dizzyingly-complex enterprise security solutions.
 Aside from immense cost, these solutions ideally require 24/7 staffing across multiple security teams to maintain a mature deployment.
 Small and medium size businesses and institutions are simply left behind in this market, and we hope RapidRule can help buttress a defense-in-depth strategy for these forgotten sysadmins.

 Networking and `nftables` tend to be a rather esoteric subject.
 All of the information can be confusing and overwhelming.
 With RapidRule we work to explain vulnerabilities and misconfigurations while keeping a clean UI to avoid user overload.